GENI-NSF/geni-tools/README.txt

    Override the default locations by specifying the -f argument.

    A directory for trusted_roots is used or created, and your CH certificate is copied there.
-This is used in Federation (see below).
+This directory is used in Federation (see below).

 2. Start the clearinghouse server: